siemens/fluffi/agents/pxe_images/windows.md

 		Y:
 		setup.exe /Unattend:Y:\unattend.xml
 		```
-	- Normally you should use the address `smb.fluffi` here (`net use Y: \\smb.fluffi\install\[windows] /user:nobody pass`), but it always results in inconsistent behavior and therefore the IP address of the SMB share must be used here
+	- Typically you would use the address `smb.fluffi` here (`net use Y: \\smb.fluffi\install\[windows] /user:nobody pass`), but it always results in inconsistent behavior.
+Therefore the IP address of the SMB share must be used here
-    - Unmout the image and commit changes by executing `dism /Unmount-Wim /MountDir:C:\mount\boot /commit`
+    - Unmount the image and commit changes by executing `dism /Unmount-Wim /MountDir:C:\mount\boot /commit`

 ## Configure Windows for unattended installation
 - To automate the Windows installation an `unattend.xml` file should be created and copied in the [windows] directory on the SMB share, where `setup.exe` is.
-- You can use the provided `unattend.xml` files for [Windows Server 2008](windows/server2008/unattend.xml), [Windows Server 2016](windows/server2016/unattend.xml) or [Windows Server 2019](windows/server2019/unattend.xml)
+- You can use the provided `unattend.xml` files for [Windows Server 2008](windows/windowsServer2008/unattend.xml), [Windows Server 2016](windows/windowsServer2016/unattend.xml) or [Windows Server 2019](windows/windowsServer2019/unattend.xml)
-    - Change [username] to the same which you defined for _ansible_user_ and [password] to the same as _ansible_password_ in the section _[windows:vars]_ in your [hosts](../../srv/fluffi/data/polenext/projects/1/hosts) file for Polemarch and [key] to your product key
+    - Change [username] to the same which you defined for _ansible_user_ and [password] to the same as _ansible_password_ in the section _[windows:vars]_ in your [hosts](../../srv/fluffi/data/polenext/projects/1/hosts) file for Polemarch, and [key] to your product key
-- To create these files, use one of the many instructions which are online available, like this [one](https://www.virtualizationhowto.com/2019/05/create-unattend-answer-file-for-windows-server-2019-automated-packer-installation/)
+- To create these files, use one of the many instructions which are available online, like this [one](https://www.virtualizationhowto.com/2019/05/create-unattend-answer-file-for-windows-server-2019-automated-packer-installation/)
-    - For automatic setup of hostname insert this into your `unattend.xml` in `<settings pass="oobeSystem">` as own component and turn AutoLogon on (`<LogonCount>1</LogonCount>`)
+    - For automatic setup of the hostname, insert this into your `unattend.xml` in `<settings pass="oobeSystem">` as own component and turn AutoLogon on (`<LogonCount>1</LogonCount>`)
         ```
         <FirstLogonCommands>
             <SynchronousCommand wcm:action="add">